julzaza/wildwitchherbs/_posts/2026-05-07-milk-magic-in-folklore.md

 Because abundance was believed to attract envy.

-Protection of milk was never separate from the home itself; it belonged to the wider folk system of herbal and threshold-based **[Protection Practices for the Household Against Spiritual Interference](/home-protection-herbal-rituals-guide/)**.
+Protecting milk was never separate from protecting the home itself; it belonged to the same folk system of **[Threshold Protection Practices Against Spiritual Interference](/home-protection-herbal-rituals-guide/)**.

 ---